Yugoslavia in the Eurovision Song Contest 1986

-Yugoslavia was present at the Eurovision Song Contest 1986, held in Bergen, Norway, after opting out of the previous year's contest in Gothenburg, Sweden.
+Yugoslavia was represented at the Eurovision Song Contest 1986 with the song "Željo moja", written by Zrinko Tutić, and performed by Doris Dragović.
+The Yugoslav participating broadcaster, Jugoslavenska radiotelevizija (JRT), selected its entry through Jugovizija 1986.

 Before Eurovision

-Jugovizija 1986
+1986

-The Yugoslav national final to select their entry was held on 7 March 1986 at the Palace of Youth and Sports in Priština, and was hosted by Enver Petrovci, a renowned theatre actor.
+The Yugoslav national final to select their entry was held on 7 March 1986, at the Palace of Youth and Sports in Pristina, and was hosted by Enver Petrovci.
+350 songs were submitted for the national final.

-Sixteen songs made it to the national final, which was broadcast by JRT to all of the regions of Yugoslavia.
+Sixteen songs made it to the national final, which was broadcast by JRT affiliates to all of the regions of Yugoslavia.
 The winner was decided by the votes of eight regional juries (Sarajevo, Zagreb, Skopje, Titograd, Belgrade, Ljubljana, Pristina and Novi Sad).

-The winning entry was "Željo moja", performed by Croatian singer Doris Dragović and composed by Zrinko Tutić.
+The winning entry was "Željo moja", performed by Croatian singer Doris Dragović and written by Zrinko Tutić.

 At Eurovision

+The contest was broadcast on several channels of JRT.
+The contest was broadcast on television on TV Beograd 1, TV Novi Sad, TV Sarajevo 1, TV Titograd 1, and TV Zagreb 1, all with commentary provided by Ksenija Urličić, as well as on TV Koper-Capodistria, TV Ljubljana 1, TV Prishtina, and TV Skopje 1.
+The contest was also broadcast on radio on Radio Ljubljana 2.